About the listing

 The church has held continuous worship from the day it was built to the present.
 These days it is also a first class and well used concert venue, with its gorgeous ambiance and excellent acoustic and recently its own portable stage and stage lights to ensure that the audience can see as well as hear the concerts.

 The hall is well utilised by a large variety of community groups and, along with the lawned space between the hall and the church, is becoming a popular, secular wedding venue.
-The church, needless to say, continues to host weddings, baptisms and funerals as well as wonderful Anglican worship.

 - Disabled access available, contact operator for details.